-Okay so, it’s been like two years since this movie was promoted as an upcoming production.
-As a fan of Choi Min Sik and almost all movies he has ever made, I have to admit that that time was too long to handle and way too much worth it.
+Okay so, it’s been like two years since Roaring Currents was promoted as an upcoming production.
+As a fan of Choi Min Sik and almost all movies he has ever made, I have to admit that the time was too long to handle and way too much worth it.
 Luckily!

-Although I waited for it for a long time, and even tho I didn’t want to let my expectations rise, I usually can’t help it, specially with epic movies.
-Kept telling myself, this movie’s budget is too low, it might be bad CG, story might be good and epic, but it may fail in overly done special effects.
-I was wrong, wrong…and wrong again.
+Although I waited for it for a long time, and even tho I didn’t want to let my expectations rise.
+I usually can’t help it.
+Specially with epic movies.
+Keep telling to myself, this movie’s budget is too low, it might be bad CG.
+Also that story might be good and epic, but it may fail in overly done special effects.
+I was wrong, so wrong…and wrong again.

-The Admiral: Roaring Currents Korean Movie is an amazing proof that you can make an incredibly good production with a 10th (or even less) of the budget Hollywood wastes in looping CG and almost identical scenarios throughout the movies.
-So okay, you need two epic actors, well made effects in the right amount, and an amazing story that might have some fantasy add-ons but in return it becomes absolutely entertaining.
+The Admiral: Roaring Currents is the perfect example that they can make an incredibly good production with a 10th (or even less) of the budget.
+Hollywood wastes so much in looping CG and almost identical scenarios throughout the movies.
+So okay, you need two epic actors, check.
+Well made effects in the right amount, check.
+And an amazing story that might have some fantasy add-ons but in return it becomes absolutely entertaining.
+You got it.

-The movie depicts one of Yi Soon Shin’s real life battles, known as Battle of Myeongnyang, that took place at the Myeongnyang Strait against the Toyotomi Hideyoshi’s fleet which held nearly 200 ships.
+The movie depicts one of Yi Soon Shin’s real life battles.
+Also known as Battle of Myeongnyang.
+It took place at the Myeongnyang Strait against the Toyotomi Hideyoshi’s fleet which held nearly 200 ships.
 Yi Soon Shin’s only had a 13 ships known as panokseon, and went to battle knowing that they might lose everything.

 Starring in Roaring Currents Korean Movie